Isabel Lestapier Winqvist: Biography

 The day after the coronation it became known that she had been featured in the Swedish edition of FHM.
-Having featured in erotic photographs was against the rules for Miss Sweden contestants, but since she had only featured on bikini pictures rather than topless or in the nude, the owner of the Miss Sweden brand, Panos Emporio, took the decision not to disqualify Winqvist.
+Having featured in erotic photographs was against the rules for Miss Sweden contestants, but since she had only featured on bikini pictures rather than topless or in the nude, the owner of the Miss Sweden brand, Panos Emporio, took the decision not to disqualify Lestapier Winqvist.
 Despite this, she decided to resign from the title 25 June 2007, citing communication problems with the Swedish sponsors.
 She had the shortest Swedish reign of all times.
 Her first runner-up, Lina Hahne became the new titleholder.

-Isabel Lestapier Winqvist married Peter London, bassist from the Swedish glam metal band Crashdïet, on 25 June 2010 at the Hedvig Eleonora Church in Stockholm.
+Lestapier Winqvist married Peter London, bassist from the Swedish glam metal band Crashdïet, on 25 June 2010 at the Hedvig Eleonora Church in Stockholm.
 The couple got divorced in March 2012.

-In July 2014, Isabel Lestapier Winqvist married businessman Hans Isoz in Stockholm.
+In July 2014, Lestapier Winqvist married businessman Hans Isoz in Stockholm.
 In May 2015, their daughter Henrietta was born.